-A wood top and a bottom, 2 sides, a safety bar (top bar for the back panel enclosure), 16 dowel rods, plexiglass top, an Allen wrench, 13 long stainless steel screws.
+A wood top and a bottom, 2 sides, a safety bar (top bar for the back panel enclosure), 16 dowel rods, plexiglass top, an Allen wrench, 8 steel screws/ 12 if you ordered the cat perch.
 Velcro and plastic to enclose the gap between the Solarium and the edge of the window, (if requested).

 1) The first step is to attach the sides to the bottom of the box.
 Align one of the sides so the narrow groove in the side aligns with the groove in the bottom of the solarium.
 Use your fingers first to start the screws.
 Screw one of them in a few turns and then insert the other screw.
 Use the Allen wrench to tighten the screws.
 Repeat attaching the corresponding side.

 2) Place the top onto the sides.
 Insert two of the long screws into one side of the top.
 Align the screws with the screw inserts in the top of the side.
 Again, start the screws with your fingers first and tighten them with the Allen wrench.
 Insert all of the dowel rods.
 Your cat should be in the Solarium at this point, completely in your way.

 3) Remove the film on the plexiglass top, (usually blue wrap), and place it onto the box.
 Align the holes in the plexiglass with screw inserts in the top of the Solarium.
 Start the long screws with your fingers and tighten with the Allen wrench.

 Your Cat Solarium is ready to be placed into the window.

 To put the Solarium in the window, you’ll need to remove a screw from the top safety bar which spans the top of the box.
 Turn the bar vertical, (up & down), and use it as a brace when installing into the window, (this is so you don’t drop the box outside the window).